valkey-io/valkey-glide-docs/feature-comparison.md

 | **Reliability**   | High       | Significant improvement      |
 | **Monitoring**    | High       | Built-in observability       |

-***
+---

-*This comparison is based on current capabilities.
-Both clients continue to evolve, and specific performance characteristics may vary based on your use case and environment.*
+_This comparison is based on current capabilities.
+Both clients continue to evolve, and specific performance characteristics may vary based on your use case and environment._